-The Canon EOS 760D (called Canon T6s in some regions) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in February 2015 and October 2016.
+The Canon EOS 760D (called Canon T6s in some regions) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in February 2015 and October 2016.
 The 760D is a DSLR, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-C (760D) and an one-inch (RX100 V) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 760D vs Sony RX100 V

-An illustration of the physical size and weight of the Canon 760D and the Sony RX100 V is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon 760D and the Sony RX100 V are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 760D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (56 percent) than the Canon 760D.
 In this context, it is worth noting that neither the 760D nor the RX100 V are weather-sealed.